Milldrew/accendero-practical/readme.txt

     }
   - Create some post mock data.
   - Create the news feed  Page.
-  - Create a post servcie for CRUD operations on posts.
+  - Create a post service for CRUD operations on posts.
   - Add a modal with a form for dynamically adding posts to the news feed.
   - Dynamically add posts to the news feed.
   - With the modal